Skip to main content

 The week of events was organized by Kayla Kuhfeldt, a senior from Grand Rapids, Michigan, studying biology and health, society and populations in the UK College of Arts and Sciences.

-“Being a woman pursuing a career in a STEM field can feel daunting, however there are plenty of
+“Being a woman pursuing a career in a STEM field can

 By Lori Minter